Ashwini Deshpande

-Ashwini Deshpande is an Indian economist best known for her papers concerning various topics such as poverty, inequality, regional disparities and gender discrimination.
-She is currently working as a professor at Ashoka University, she has taught at Delhi School of Economics in the past as well.
-She has won many awards for her papers and publications, one of which is called Grammar of Caste: economic discrimination in contemporary India.
+Ashwini Deshpande is an Indian economist best known for her papers concerning various topics such as poverty, inequality, regional disparities, and gender discrimination.
+She is currently working as a professor at Ashoka University; she has taught at the Delhi School of Economics in the past as well.
+She has won many awards for her papers and publications, one of which is called Grammar of Caste: Economic Discrimination in Contemporary India.